JesseHarlin/SimiansBlog/source/_posts/organizing-a-slush-generator.md

 - we are requiring "stuff"
 - we need some default answers
+- we need to take those answers and make them template-ready (transform)
 - we ask some questions
 - we do a task.